The World in Perspective: Views and Optical Illusions in the Age of Enlightenment

 Location:Richter University Library

-To mark European Heritage Days, the Montpellier Interuniversity Library, in partnership with Montpellier 1 University andthe Château de Flaugergues, organized a unique exhibition of optical views dating fromthe 18th century.
-The project began with the rediscovery of 86 views in the collections ofthe University Library of Law, Economics, and Management, followed by their restoration and digitization.
-The Château de Flaugergues, which exhibits a similar collection and a machine for viewing these views, a "zograscope," is hosting the exhibition in the setting of an aristocratic Montpellier residence during European Heritage Days.
-Finally, on September 20 and 21, the association "Les machines du Fantasmagore" will hold fun activities based on the collections.
+To mark European Heritage Days, the Montpellier Interuniversity Library, in partnership with the University of Montpellier 1 andthe Château de Flaugergues, organized a unique exhibition of18th-centuryoptical views.
+The project originated with the rediscovery of eighty-six optical views in the collections ofthe University Library of Law, Economics, and Management, followed by their restoration and digitization.
+The Château de Flaugergues, which houses a comparable collection and a viewing device for these images—a“zograscope”—is hosting the exhibition within the setting of a Montpellier aristocratic residence during European Heritage Days.
+Finally, on September 20 and 21, the association “Les machines du Fantasmagore” will host interactive activities centered around the collections.

 The study of new optical phenomena makes the infinitely small accessible through the microscope and the infinitely large through the telescope.
-These instruments delight high society, which is passionate about science.
-Another device is making its appearance in aristocratic and bourgeois homes: the "optical device."
-This device, composed of a large lens, allows the viewer to observe hand-colored engravings with a strong perspective, known as optical views.
-Magnified by the magnifying glass, the subject of the engraving, often a landscape, gives the viewer an impression of depth.
+These instruments were a source of great delight to high society, which was passionate about science.
+Another device was making its way into aristocratic and bourgeois homes: the “optical viewer.”
+This device, consisting of a large lens, allowed users to view hand-colored engravings with strong perspective—known as “optical views.”
+Magnified by the lens, the subject of the engraving—often a landscape—gave the viewer a sense of depth.

-In the streets, fairs, and village squares, peddlers set up traveling shows based on viewing images through a lens.
-In the optical box, passersby marvel at the light effects that simulate the transition from day to night, fireworks, or fire.
+In the streets, at fairs, and in village squares, street vendors set up traveling shows based on viewing images through a lens.
+Inside the magic lantern, passersby marvel at the lighting effects that simulate the transition from day to night, fireworks, or a fire.

-In addition to original18th-centuryengravings, the exhibition highlights the two worlds in which they were showcased: the aristocratic or bourgeois salon and the fair where the peddler set up his optical box.
+In addition to original18th-centuryengravings, the exhibition highlights the two settings where they were showcased: the aristocratic or bourgeois salon and the fairground where the peddler set up his optical box.
 Through these old images, you will see the world as it was imagined during the Age of Enlightenment.
-While the fashion for the Grand Tour encouraged wealthy young people to embark on an educational journey across Europe, it was only the optician who allowed those of more modest means to afford an imaginary journey.
+While the fashion for the Grand Tour encouraged wealthy young people to embark on an educational journey across Europe, it was largely the view-showman who allowed those of more modest means to take an imaginary journey.

 … and simulation of reality.

-Finally, you will discover other fashionable optical amusements: the magic lantern, anamorphosis, the camera obscura, and even those that would triumph inthe 19th century, such as the stereoscope and the polyorama.
+Finally, you’ll discover other popular optical curiosities of the time: the magic lantern, anamorphosis, and the camera obscura, right up to those that would become all the rage inthe 19th century—the stereoscope and the polyorama.

 Watch both videos:

-Invited to participate in European Heritage Days 2014, the association "Les machines du fantasmagore," which specializes in pre-cinema animation, collects original objects and reconstructs period machines to bring to life the simple and ingenious magic of optical effects from the Age of Enlightenment.
+Invited to participate in the 2014 European Heritage Days, the association“Les machines du fantasmagore”—which specializes in pre-cinematic entertainment—collects original artifacts and reconstructs period machines to help you relive the simple and ingenious magic of optical effects from the Age of Enlightenment.

-Around a fairground optical box, to the sound of the peddler's sales pitch, one could watch the sun set over Hagia Sophia and the lights come on over Rome's triumphal bridge.
+Gathered around a street-side peep show, listening to the peddler’s sales pitch, one could watch the sun set over Hagia Sophia and the lights come on over Rome’s triumphal bridge.

-Visitors also had the opportunity to immortalize their profile inthe photo-silhouette, a device inspired by Lavater's machine, which was used before photography to produce very accurate portraits.
+Visitors also had the opportunity to have their profiles captured inthe silhouette photo booth, a device inspired by Lavater’s machine, which was used to produce highly accurate portraits before the advent of photography.